badgateway/ketting/readme.md

 resources, thus avoiding the overhead.

 Ketting understands `_embedded` and completely abstracts them away.
-If you use ketting with a HAL server, you can therefore completely ignore them.
+If you use Ketting with a HAL server, you can therefore completely ignore them.

 For example, given a collection resource with many resources that hal the relationshiptype `item`, you might use the following API: